-- Wherever possible we make adaptations to allow children to access Quality First Teaching. - We use a range of resources including IT and TA time to allow children to demonstrate their learning. - > Every child has targets that identifies the next step for them.
-These are shared with parents regularly. - > School is a wheelchair friendly site, with ramps allowing easy access. - Every effort is made to allow all children to access all activities provided. - On some occasions additional adult support or resourcing may be needed to make this possible. - We run sensory circuits which can help children to focus, organise or, for children who can be a bit lacking in motivation, get them going in the mornings. - Intervention groups are run by TAs to support children working towards specific things on their targets
+- Wherever possible we make adaptations and reasonable adjustments to allow children to access Quality First Teaching. - We use a range of resources including IT and TA time to allow children to demonstrate their learning. - > School is a wheelchair friendly site, with ramps allowing easy access. - > Every effort is made to allow all children to access all activities provided. - On some occasions additional adult support or resourcing may be needed to make this possible. - ➤ We run sensory circuits which can help children to focus, organise or, for children who can be a bit lacking in motivation, get them going in the mornings. - Intervention groups are run by TAs to support children working towards specific things on their targets